-Use the highest speed film you can find.
+- FILMS-All films are sensitive to blue light.
+If a barrier filter were not used, the blue light would overpower the fluorescence and mask it.
+In this application daylight films are superior to specialty films such as tungsten or similar light compensated films.
+Daylight films generally have red, green, and blue layers of equal sensitivity.
+Tungsten films are manufactured to be especially sensitive to blue and are not suitable for UV photography. - Use the highest speed film you can find.
 Reduce the effect of graininess by filling the frame, thus reducing the enlargement factor.
 Use a large format camera for the same reason.
 Black and white films are excellent for recording fluorescence due to their high speed and relatively fine grain.
-A barrier filter is still necessary with black and white film.

-APERTURE SETTING controls the size of the opening in the lens iris and thus controls the amount of light reaching the film.
+A barrier filter is still necessary with black and white film. - APERTURE SETTINGS-The camera's aperture setting controls the size of the opening in the lens iris and thus controls the amount of light reaching the film.
 Because fluorescence is weak you may be tempted to open the aperture as wide as possible to reduce exposure times.
 But keep in mind that the aperture also controls depth of field or depth of focus.
 Use of a small aperture means sharpest focus over an extended object.
 Focus is especially critical when photographing at close range.
-We recommend using longer exposures and smaller apertures (f/8 to f/22).

-RECIPROCITY FAILURE-If you experiment with the relationship between the amount of light present from a scene, the length of time that the camera shutter is open, and the density of the exposure created on film, you will find that for normal photography a simple relationship exists: exposure=light intensity x time.
+We recommend using longer exposures and smaller apertures (f/8 to f/22). - RECIPROCITY FAILURE-If you experiment with the relationship between the amount of light present from a scene, the length of time that the camera shutter is open, and the density of the exposure created on film, you find that for normal photography, a simple relationship exists: Exposure = Light Intensity x Time.
 When exposures are long or light intensities are either very low or very high, this relationship fails to hold together.
 This is known as reciprocity failure.
-The consequences of this in fluorescence photography are seen in color shifts and in a general decrease in film speed.
-Color shifts can be compensated for with color-compensating filters if you feel it is necessary.
-(Consult photography texts for assistance.)
-You will also find that camera settings no longer scale in a linear fashion (i.e., doubling the aperture size or exposure time does not double the density of the exposure).
+The consequences of this in fluorescence photography are seen in color shifts, and in a general decrease in film speed.
+Color shifts can be compensated for with color-compensating filters if it is felt necessary (consult photography texts for assistance).
+It will also be found that camera settings no longer scale in a linear fashion (i.e., doubling the aperture size or exposure time does not double the density of the exposure).
 What all of this leads up to is that fluorescence photography is an art.